-- 8. Program Housing: For health and safety reasons students will not live in host families in 2022.
-All participants will live in shared group housing, typically in double-occupancy rooms.
-In the event of a necessary quarantine, students may remain in the group housing or be housed in a separate location depending on the housing configuration, risk to others, regulations of the local government, and policies of the host institution.
-Specific information about program housing at your program site will be shared later in the spring. - 9.
-Participants should understand that the CLS Program may institute additional requirements and restrictions to contain COVID-19.
+In the event of a necessary quarantine, students may remain in their program housing or be housed in a separate location, such as a hotel room, depending on the housing configuration, risk to others, regulations of the local government, and policies of the host institution.
+Specific information about program housing at each program site will be shared later in the spring.

+- 9. Participants should understand that the CLS Program may institute additional requirements and restrictions to contain COVID-19.
 The CLS Program may require additional periods of isolation or quarantine or implement additional prevention measures during the program, including during travel to and from the host country/location.
 Failure to comply with these measures may result in termination of their CLS award. - 10.
 The CLS Program makes use of independent businesses such as commercial airlines, hotels, restaurants, transportation companies, and others.
 Participants must follow their requirements, which will likely include wearing a mask and maintaining safe distance, but may also involve having temperature taken or other measures.
 The CLS Program will provide limited resources for personal protective equipment such as masks and hand sanitizer.
 Participants agree to not hold the U.S. Department of State, American Councils, including the American Councils' Board of Trustees, the CLS Program, and the CLS Institutes and their employees, agents, and instrumentalities, and other institutions or individuals providing services for the CLS Program liable for the efficacy of such products, services, or the actions required by these organizations if participants contract COVID-19 or experience complications related to preventive measures.